SABS-R3-Epidemiology/.github/profile/README.md

 ## SABS Epidemiology

 This organization page contains the software packages and research outputs which are being developed and released by the Epidemiology Project affiliated with the SABS:R3 Center for Doctoral Training at the [University of Oxford](https://www.dtc.ox.ac.uk/).
-Our goal is to combine rigorous, [project-based training](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012410) in research software engineering with consequential epidemiological modelling research, and some of our interests include agent-based modelling, Bayesian inference in epidemiology, effective reproduction numbers, and agile research software development.
+Our goal is to combine rigorous, [project-based training](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012410) in academic software engineering with important and high-impact epidemiological modelling research.
+Our work has been inspired by collaborations with industry partners, and some of our primary interests include agent-based modelling, Bayesian inference in epidemiology, effective reproduction numbers, and agile research software development.

 <!--